LycheeOrg/Lychee/developer-notes.md

 At the level of the PHP application all date/time values are `Carbon` objects.
-Conversion of the timezone of a `Carbon` instance and UTC happens at the application layer during hydration/dehydration from/to the DBMS (that's where `\App\Models\PatchedBaseModel` comes into play).
+Conversion of the timezone of a `Carbon` instance and UTC happens at the application layer during hydration/dehydration from/to the DBMS (that's where `\App\Models\Extension\UTCBasedTimes` comes into play).
-If a date/time value is hydrated from the DBMS (in UTC) and no better target timezone for the value is known, then the instantiated `Carbon` object uses the application's default timezone and the represented time is correctly converted from UTC to the application's default timezone such that the represented instant in time is kept the same.
+If a date/time value is hydrated from the DBMS (in UTC) and no better target timezone for the value is known, then the instantiated `Carbon` object uses the application's default timezone, and the represented time is correctly converted from UTC to the application's default timezone such that the represented instant in time is kept the same.